-Matthew Baumer teaches the undergraduate music history survey, a history of popular music since 1945, and graduate courses in American music, 19th-Century Music, and 20th/21st-Century music.
+Matthew Baumer teaches the undergraduate music history survey, a history of popular music since 1945, and graduate courses in American music, nineteeth-century music, and twentieth/twenty-first-century music.
 He also teaches in the core curriculum of the Cook Honors College.
-From 2009-2013 he served as Chair of the Pedagogy Study Group of the American Musicological Society.
-His interests include music history pedagogy, 19th-century program music, particularly the orchestral music of Franz Liszt, the representation of gender in instrumental music, and African American gospel music.
+From 2009 to 2013 he served as chair of the Pedagogy Study Group of the American Musicological Society.
+His interests include music history pedagogy; nineteenth-century program music, particularly the orchestral music of Franz Liszt; the representation of gender in instrumental music; and African American gospel music.

 His performing interests include collaborative piano and singing in early music ensembles.